irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 2. Create a new project, and import `IRON_PREP_CODE`
 3. Choose the iRISC language
 4. Open the Ghidra CodeBrowser, and do not auto analyse.
-5. press `d` and the top of the disassembly view.
+5. press `d` at the top of the disassembly view.

 We now have the following:

 ![Our first disassembly in Ghidra](/public/ghidra-processor/img/disasm1.png)

 This is basically where we started when we began writing our python disassembler.
-However as we have more knowlegde we can just simply implement This knowlegde in the SLEIGH language
+However as we have more knowlegde we can just simply implement this knowlegde in the SLEIGH language

 Improving our SLEIGH module: ALU instructions